-A simplistic but reasonably accurate view of a computer's memory:
+We will consider a simplistic but reasonably accurate view of a computer's memory: just think of it as a big table of locations.

 The value of n determines how much memory you can have.
-Old systems: n=16 or n=24, modern systems: n=32, new systems: n=64 and these are becoming more common.
+Old systems: n=16 or n=24, many modern systems: n=32, new systems: n=64 and these are becoming more common.